alisw/alibuild/docs/user.markdown

 ## Defaults

-By default `aliBuild` is tuned to build the production version of ALICE Offline software, as deployed on the Grid, so some of the choices in terms of version of the packages and compilation flags are tweaked for that.
+By default `bits` is tuned to build the production version of ALICE Offline software, as deployed on the Grid, so some of the choices in terms of version of the packages and compilation flags are tweaked for that.
 For example, ROOT5 is used because that's what is what has been